The Supply Chain of the Future: from Reactive to Predictive

 After stabilizing immediate critical issues, the preventive phase focuses on building a robust system to identify and mitigate potential risks before they occur.
 This phase is developed through two strategic steps:

-• Step 5: Supply Risk and evolution of the Vendor Ranking from a preventive perspective
+• Step 5: Supply Risk and evolution of Vendor Ranking from a preventive perspective

-The final stage of the process Lean World Class Procurement® focuses on implementing advanced technology solutions and extending best practices to the entire supply chain.
+The final phase of the process Lean World Class Procurement® focuses on implementing advanced technology solutions and extending best practices throughout the supply chain.
 This phase is the culmination of the transformation to a smart and interconnected Supply Chain:

 The Lean World Class Procurement® method is based on three fundamental elements that form the backbone of the entire supply chain management system: